 How are those scores determined?
 Remember a surfer can receive between a 0.25 and 10.0 for each wave.
 Each judge determines how well the surfer performed on that wave.
 There are guidelines on how to score them, but as with everything in life the guidelines are subjective.
 More about this in a second.
 Scores are made up of 6 criteria;

-- Degree of difficulty,
+- Length of Ride

 So what actually happens?
 You hang out in the spectator stands with the other surfers and spectators, dance and talk.
 Pay attention for your heat to be called to the beach.
 The marshal will give you some instructions.
 The marshal is your boss, numero uno, head honcho.
 What they say to you goes.
 Anything competition related, questions, issues, problems, concerns are to be relayed to the marshal, preferably in IM.
 They will tell you when to get ready, referring to you by your colored rashie.
 “Red, get ready.”
 You move yourself into position and wait.
 Be careful not to get in front of the wave.
 You DO NOT want to get swept up by the wave before your turn.
 Stay behind the buoy, that is what it is there for.
 So how do you know when it is your turn?
 Again the marshal tells you when it is clear and the judges are ready for you to surf by saying, “Blue, take your wave.”
 Take your wave are the magic words.